Get the Facts about Pain Relievers for Pets

 - During and after NSAID therapy, monitor your pet for side effects, such as vomiting, diarrhea, bloody or tar-colored stool, decreased appetite, decreased activity level, yellowing of the whites of the eyes, and yellowing of the gums.
 These signs can occur even in a previously healthy pet.
 If you notice any side effects, stop giving the drug and call your veterinarian.

-- If your pet experiences side effects from an NSAID, FDA’s Center for Veterinary Medicine encourages you to work with your veterinarian to submit an Adverse Drug Event report, also called an Adverse Drug Experience report.
+- If your pet experiences side effects from an NSAID, FDA’s Center for Veterinary Medicine encourages you to work with your veterinarian to report the problem.

 - Going back to Tinker Bell, you shouldn’t give her anything in your medicine cabinet until you talk to your veterinarian.